ibab/lhcb-software/Gauss/Gen/GenTune/options/example/README.txt

-In this directory there is a small example of how to currently develop and run a user plugin for Rivet.
+In this directory there is a small example of how to currently develop and run a user plugin for Rivet in the LHCb environment and using the LHCb Monte Carlo tunes.

 The files needed to run and process the output of a Rivet analysis plugin are the source code (.cc), a meta file (.info) which describes the analysis,